Excessive Motor Noise

 Which Motor Do I Have?

-All current motors have a printed label on the side saying what they are (DC100, DC200 or DC300).
-The labelled DC200 is far superior to the older non labelled DC200.
+We currently only supply the DC100 motor with the motor kit.
+The motors have a printed label on the side saying what they are (DC100, DC200 or DC300).

 You can tell the difference between some older DC100 and DC200 by looking at the underside, end on.
 On the DC200 you can see about 1mm of steel case overlap and on the DC100 the plastic is flush with the side of the metal case – if you are still in doubt please return the motor as well.